Give sexual assault survivors better support at university

 So please sign my petition and share it widely.
 Let’s use the institutions we already have to keep universities in check and make them spaces that are fully supportive of survivors.

-Audrey Sebatindira needs your help with “Sexual assault survivors to be given support to complete their exams”.
-Join Audrey and 12,899 supporters today.
+Waithera Sebatindira needs your help with “Sexual assault survivors to be given support to complete their exams”.
+Join Waithera and 12,905 supporters today.